jasongilman/crdt-edit/README.md

 # crdt-edit

-A collaborative text editor built on CRDTs
+An experimental collaborative text editor built on CRDTs

 ## Usage